wangziqi2013/wangziqi2013.github.io/_posts/2021-10-03-peeking-behind-the-curtain.markdown

 Each cloud user's account is called a "tenant" in this paper, and functions belonging to several different accounts may co-locate on the same physical machine or even virtual machine (the paper disproves the possibility of the latter, though), which is referred to as "multi-tenancy".
+Worker nodes use virtual machines to isolate different tenants, and within each VM instance, functions started by the same user are isolated using containers.
+The paper uses the term "function instance" to refer to the container process rather than each function invocation. **In this summary, we slightly change the usage of words, and we refer to container instances as "container processes", and reserve the term "function instance" to address individual functions.**